-The Linux version of poplog, ported in his own time by Clark Morton while still working for ISL, did not become available until after SPSS bought ISL, and this website was started for Free Poplog.
+The Linux version of poplog, ported in his own time by Julian Clinton while still working for ISL, did not become available until after SPSS bought ISL, and this website was started for Free Poplog.
 (Initially the port was somewhat incomplete and had a few bugs, but these were soon identified and fixed.
-However, changes in Linux and the C language specification, led to requirements for some further changes in in Linux poplog including some problems caused by Selinux, now resolved.)
+However, changes in Linux and the C language specification, led to requirements for some further changes in Linux poplog including some problems caused by Selinux.)

 The run-time startup size goes up of course if Prolog, or Lisp, or ML (or a combination) is included, though not by much because a great deal is shared between the four compilers.

 Size of Poplog V.16

 The system installed at Birmingham in January 2020, including all system sources and the Poplog Packages tree, and various *.o and *.w files in src directories that could be deleted is around 105MB.
 Deleting the *.o and *.w files saves about 8MB.